ehennenfent/binja_explain_instruction/README.md

 ### Read the Limitations section in detail before using this plugin, or you may find it confuses you more than it helps you.

 ## Assumed Knowledge Level
 The descriptions are intended to be simple enough for a novice to understand.
-However, there is some previous knowledge assumed, notably that the reader understands the concepts of a register, an instruction, the stack, etc.
+However, there is some previous knowledge assumed, notably that the reader understands the concepts of a register, an instruction, the stack, etc. Consider taking a look at [Beginners.re](https://beginners.re/) if you need help with the background.

 ## Examples
 The explanations are closer to English than the notation used in Binary Ninja, but may sometimes be strangely worded due to the fact that they are programmatically generated.